ShouryaBatra/luminaris-version-two/README.md

 - **Modern UI Design**: Built with Tailwind CSS and Shadcn UI for an intuitive user interface.
 - **Fast and Reliable**: Developed using Vite for blazing-fast performance and a Supabase backend for secure and scalable data management.

-## Contributing

-We welcome contributions!
-Please open an issue or submit a pull request to help improve Luminaris.

 ---

 ## Developers